newflight-co/createvid/README.md

 - Put GCloudStorage Key in ~/keys/

 # Before start
+## Local Environments

+- Create .env file in into ~/
-- Add varables in both .env fiiles
+- Add varables in .env fiile:

     For Dev: